 Starbuck: (facial expressions and body language indicates "yes")

-Attempted in Power Rangers, only to fail hard.
-Back in season 5, Power Rangers Turbo, a robot policeman came back in time to prevent a war that was to happen two years later.
+- Attempted, only to fail hard back in season 5.
+In Power Rangers Turbo, a robot policeman came back in time to prevent a war that was to happen two years later.
 All he did was cause it to happen the next year, instead.